-The first - and most common - objection to DD argues that political decisions are complicated matters and require expertise most citizens lack.
-Can ordinary citizens, lacking the necessary qualifications, determine a policy?
+The first - and most common - objection to DD argues that political decisions are complicated matters and require expertise that most citizens lack.
+Can ordinary citizens, lacking the necessary knowledge, determine a policy?
 This objection assumes policies are "deduced".
 Actually they are "decided".
-People think deciding is deducing and therefore politics depend on expertise.
+People confuse "Deciding" with "deducing".
 This is a widespread, common, error.
 "Deciding" is not "Deducing".
-Decisions are choices dictated by priorities whereas deductions are conclusions depending on Logic.
+Decisions are choices determined by priorities whereas deductions are conclusions determined by Logic.
 We don't deduce decisions.
 We choose them.
-There are six major differences between deciding and deducing:
+There are six differences between deciding and deducing:

-- 1) Deciding depends on priorities and options.
-Deducing depends on Logic and data. - 2) To "decide" is to choose one option from a number of options.
+- 1) Deciding depends on options and priorities.
+Deducing depends on data and Logic. - 2) To "decide" is to choose one option from a number of options.
 If only one option exists there is nothing to decide.
-Choosing means preferring and depends on priorities (see p.12) not on Logic.
-Different priorities shape different preferences and different decisions on the same data.
+Choosing is preferring and depends on priorities (see p.12) not on Logic.
+Different priorities shape different preferences and decisions on the same data.
 Deciding is not a skill.
 It cannot be learnt.
 Deducing unlike deciding is a sequence of logical inferences applied to the data.
-It overrides priorities.
+It overrules priorities.
 It overrules preferences.
-It applies logical inference to data reaching a final "conclusion".
+It applies logical deduction to data reaching a final "conclusion".
 Conclusions ignore priorities.
 We cannot choose a conclusion.
 Data and logic impose conclusions on us.
 We must accept them even when we prefer different ones.
 A conclusion has nothing to do with choosing.
 It is imposed by data, logic, and knowledge.
-Policies are decisions not conclusions. - 3) Decisions are 'good' or 'bad', but not 'correct' or 'incorrect'.
+Policies are not deduced, they are decided. - 3) Decisions are 'good' or 'bad', not 'correct' or 'incorrect'.
 There are no incorrect decisions, only bad ones.
 Voting for Hitler was "bad" but not "incorrect".

-Conclusions are 'correct' or "incorrect" but neither "good' nor 'bad'.
-There are no bad conclusions, only incorrect ones.
+Deductions are 'correct' or "incorrect" but neither "good' nor 'bad'.
+There are no bad deductions, only incorrect ones.
 2+2=5 is "incorrect" but not "bad" - 4) A decision considered "Good" by some is often considered "Bad" by others.

-But a conclusion is accepted as "correct" or "incorrect" by all. - 5) Those making a decision are responsible for its outcome as they could have made a different decision following a different priority and got a different outcome.
-Those deducing a conclusion are not responsible for its outcome as they could not deduce a different correct conclusion.
-They are responsible only for the conclusion being correct, not for its outcome. - 6) Data and logic determine conclusions; they do not determine decisions.
-Given the same data different people will deduce the same conclusion, but - if their priorities differ - their will make different decisions based on the same data.
+A deduction is accepted as "correct" or "incorrect" by all. - 5) Those making a decision are responsible for its outcome as they could make a different decision by changing their priority and get a different outcome.
+Those deducing a conclusion are not responsible for its outcome as they could not deduce another correct conclusion.
+They are responsible only for its logical correctness, not for its outcome. - 6) Data determines deduced conclusions, not decisions.

+Given the same data different people will deduce the same conclusion, but if their priorities differ they will make different decisions using the same data.

-To clarify the difference between deciding and concluding further, let us compare Hamlet pondering "To be or not to be?" with a doctor pondering "To amputate or not to amputate?
+To clarify further the difference between deciding and deducing, let us compare Hamlet pondering "To be or not to be?" with a doctor pondering "To amputate or not to amputate?
 Hamlet has two options.
 He must decide which to choose.
 He cannot deduce it.
 His priorities shape his preference.
 Knowledge and logic cannot help him.
 They do not determine what is 'Good' for him.
 His priority (see p.12) does.
 Hamlet must decide what to do.
 A doctor must deduce what to do.
 His priorities are irrelevant.
 His deducing depends on data, logic, and experience leading to a correct conclusion.
 If the conclusion is 'Bad' ("the patient has cancer") the doctor is not to blame.
 Doctors are responsible only for their deducing being "correct" not for it being "Good".